SomonOlimzoda/DataAnalysis-Excel-/README.md

 Create a new PivotTable with “Customer Gender” as rows, “Product Category” as columns, and “Revenue” as values.

 a.
 How much revenue came from the purchase of bikes by women?
-Provide a whole number without currency symbols, thousands separators (for example a comma or semi-colon), or decimal places.

 b.
 How much revenue came from clothing purchased by men?
-Provide a whole number without currency symbols., thousands separators, or decimal places.
 ##

 #### Question 6